vagonbar/gr-gwncppvgb/libgwn/Docs/Block_example.md

-# GNU : An examplo GWN block with timers
+# GNU : An example GWN block with timers

 This document describes the creation (cloning) of a block similar to the timer message block example.